Resume Buzzwords to Avoid

 Your Complete Resume Buzzword Audit Checklist

-Use this checklist to eliminate buzzwords and strengthen your resume:
+Use this checklist to eliminate buzzwords and strengthen your resume.

 Round 1: Remove the Obvious Offenders